amqali/Straight-Line-Equation/README.md

 The program will take those numbers, and seperate the integers from the fractional numbers and begin to calculate the slope (gradient - rate of increase) and the intercept.
 Then, after it will print out the correct straight line equation.

 PLEASE NOTE: this function will not work with natural logs such as e^x, or π and vice versa.
+Furthermore, the result will always produce in the form of 'y=mx+c' so other straight-line forms such as ax+by+c = 0 will not be possible.
 However, future updates will solve these issues.